tim-mcdonnell/ncaa-prediction-model/docs/development/ai-coding-agent-guide.md

 ### Terminal Command Limitations

 ❌ **NEVER include newline characters in terminal commands**
-✅ **ALWAYS use a separate file for multiline content**
+✅ **ALWAYS use a separate file in the `/tmp` directory for multiline content**

 Terminal commands with newlines will fail.
 This is particularly important for:
 - Git commit messages
-- GitHub issue creation
+- GitHub issue creation and updates
+- GitHub milestone creation and updates
 - Complex commands with multiple lines

 Examples of correct approaches: